One-Dimensional Polynomial Interpolation#

 Note

-Minterpy offers other polynomial bases as well, but for most practical purposes, we recommend to use the Newton basis.
+Minterpy offers other polynomial bases as well, but for most practical purposes, we recommend using the Newton basis.

 Evaluate the polynomial at a set of query points#